Stefon Diggs Player Prop Bets for NFL Week 13 | Buffalo vs. New England 12/6/2021

 Matchup vs. New England

-- Diggs is averaging 95.3 receiving yards per game in three career matchups against the Patriots, 33.8 more than his receiving yards prop bet over/under for Monday's game (61.5).
+- In his three matchups against the Patriots, Diggs' 95.3 receiving yards average is 35.8 more than his over/under for Monday's game (59.5).

-- In three matchups with the Patriots, Diggs has had a touchdown catch once (including multiple scores in that game).
+- Diggs has caught a touchdown pass versus the Patriots once, and had multiple TDs in that game.

 - Note: Diggs' stats vs. Patriots date back to 2016.

-- The 218.3 yards per game the Patriots are conceding through the air makes them the NFL's third-ranked pass defense.
+- The 218.3 passing yards the Patriots give up per game makes them the NFL's third-ranked pass defense this season.

-- The Patriots' defense is second in the league, giving up 1.2 passing touchdowns per game.
+- The Patriots' defense is second in the league, conceding 1.2 passing touchdowns per game.

 Recent Performances